kochcoding/golang-rest-template/README.md

 ## Getting started

-The code is self-explanatory but has was to less documentation (I'm sorry!
+The code is self-explanatory but has way to less documentation (I'm sorry!
 If I find some time in future I will add documentation!).
 The API has basic
 CRUD-functionality and uses a postgres DB in this example, but the interesting part is how I built the services and let handlers handle the routes.

 I used a YAML-file to manage the secrets.
 There is a Config-struct in the types package that describes how the YAML-file must look like.